 - 1 teaspoon salt

 - 2 tbsp ground cinnamon

 - 4 ounces 1/2 cup cream cheese, room temperature

 - Combine buttermilk and butter in glass measuring cup.
 Microwave on high until butter melts and mixture is warm but not too hot to stick your finger in.
 Pour into the bowl of a stand mixer fitted with paddle attachment.

-- On medium speed, beat the sugar, egg, yeast and salt into the buttermilk mixture.
+- On medium speed, beat in the yeast and salt to combine, then beat in the sugar and egg.
 Reduce speed to low and beat in the flour.
 When a sticky dough comes together, switch to the dough hook and knead for about 6 minutes on low speed.
-It will not form a ball, it will be very soft.
+It will start as a ball but slacken to a sticky dough that sticks to the bottom and sides of the bowl.
+It will be very soft.
 Don't add more flour.

-- Cover bowl with a clean towel and let dough rise until fully doubled in volume, at least 2 hours.
+- Cover bowl with a clean towel and let dough rise until fully doubled in volume, about 90 minutes.

 - Mix brown sugar and cinnamon in medium bowl.

 - Transfer dough to a well-floured work surface.
 Roll out to a rectangle (aim for a roughly 15" long edge.
 The closer you make it to a square, the more layers of swirl you'll have).
 Spread butter over dough, leaving 1/2-inch border.
 Sprinkle cinnamon sugar evenly over butter.
 Starting at 1 long side, roll dough into log, pinching gently to keep it rolled up.
 With seam side down, cut dough crosswise with thin sharp knife into 3/4" slices.